MrBitSage/CommandMod/README.md

 # MrBitSage's Command Mod

 Adds needed items, blocks, ores, recipes, and logic to allow Command Blocks in survival mode.
-Should hopefully allow for some fun, yet not overpowered gameplay.
+Should hopefully allow for some fun -- yet not overpowered -- gameplay.

 ## Installation